UniMath/agda-unimath/src/commutative-algebra/full-ideals-commutative-rings.lagda.md

       ( ideal-Commutative-Ring-Large-Poset A)
       ( full-ideal-Commutative-Ring A)
   is-top-element-full-ideal-Commutative-Ring =
+    is-top-element-full-ideal-Commutative-Semiring
-    is-top-element-full-ideal-Ring (ring-Commutative-Ring A)
+      ( commutative-semiring-Commutative-Ring A)

   has-top-element-ideal-Commutative-Ring :
     has-top-element-Large-Poset (ideal-Commutative-Ring-Large-Poset A)
   has-top-element-ideal-Commutative-Ring =
+    has-top-element-ideal-Commutative-Semiring
-    has-top-element-ideal-Ring (ring-Commutative-Ring A)
+      ( commutative-semiring-Commutative-Ring A)
 ```

 ### The full ideal of a commutative ring is radical